elnelsonperez/rlhabitt/README.md

 ### Using the API

-The sheet_parser provides a REST API for accessing reservation data:
+The sheet_parser provides a REST API for accessing and importing reservation data:

+#### Retrieving Reservation Data

 ```bash
 # Get reservations for the current month